 4.2.4.
 Technical Support to Public Bodies

-As the transferring national officer, the Department of Public Works and Infrastructure must ensure that where there are specific areas where support is needed to implement the grant; that these are identified, planned for and prioritised with public bodies that require it most.
+As the transferring national officer, the DPWI must ensure that where there are specific areas where support is needed to implement the grant; that these are identified, planned for and prioritised with public bodies that require it most.